-The PhD/MPH degree is offered jointly by the Department of Clinical and Health Psychology and the MPH Program in the College of Public Health and Health Professions.
+The PhD/MPH degree is offered jointly by the Department of Clinical and Health Psychology and the MPH program in the College of Public Health and Health Professions.
 Psychologists with MPH degrees are uniquely qualified not only to treat patients with behavioral and mental health conditions, but also to promote health and prevent these conditions before they become problematic.
-Graduates of this joint degree program have a broad perspective and specialized population-based problem-solving, program development, evaluation and research skills that are applicable in many settings.
+Graduates of this combination degree program have a broad perspective and specialized population-based problem-solving, program development, evaluation and research skills that are applicable in many settings.
 Clinical and Health Psychology PhD/MPH plans of study are developed for each student individually, taking into account the public health competencies to be achieved and the manner in which MPH courses will be integrated into the four years of course and laboratory work normally required for the PhD.
 Students in the PhD program may take MPH courses concurrent with their PhD courses.
 However, it is recommended that students devote one continuous year, usually the third, to MPH coursework.

-All students in collaborative MPH programs must meet graduation requirements of the MPH.
+All students in combination MPH programs must meet graduation requirements of the MPH.
 All students must also satisfy the curriculum requirements for each degree before either degree is awarded.
 Nine credits of appropriate PhD coursework may be applied to requirements in the 48-credit MPH program.
-The 9 credits selected from the PhD curriculum must be approved by the MPH program upon the recommendation of the student’s supervisory committee.
+The nine credits selected from the PhD curriculum must be approved by the MPH program upon the recommendation of the student’s supervisory committee.